nf-core/website/markdown/about.md

 ### Alumni

-The following former members of the nf-core team have earned their place in the nf-core alumni hall of fame:
+The following former members of the nf-core core team have earned their place in the nf-core alumni hall of fame:

 - [@alneberg](https://github.com/alneberg): Johannes Alneberg